top of page

 Tips:

-Utilize fennel when it's in season and at its peak quality.
+Use fennel when it's in season and at its best quality.

-Initially, I used to cut out a triangle of the tough lower part of the bulb, but now I leave it in - less waste!
-It just adds a different texture compared to the rest of the bulb.
-If it's still too tough after roasting, you can always remove it while eating.
+Zero-waste tips: store any washed and trimmed pieces, stems, fronds, etc., in a zip lock bag and freeze them.
+They are a perfect addition to soups and stocks.
+Initially, I used to remove the tough part of the bulb, but now I leave it in to reduce food waste.
+It simply adds a different texture compared to the rest of the bulb.
+If it remains too tough after roasting, you can always remove it later.

-More reasons to enjoy fennel: according to the World-Health-Food Website fennel contains a lot of Vitamin C and other nutrients, is high in fibre, and has anti-inflammatory properties.
+Additional reasons to enjoy fennel: according to the World-Health-Food Website fennel is rich in Vitamin C and nutrients, high in fibre, and has anti-inflammatory properties.
 See also here for more information.

 Roasted fennel slices on a baking sheet, highlighted with golden brown edges.
 Surrounding root pieces add texture against the gray background.